 This morning we will have time to visit the town of Outjo before continuing to Etosha National Park.
 Once we pass the park gates we will be on the watch for wildlife, stopping whenever they are close - we may even have to stop while they cross the road in front of us - wildlife has the right of way!
-Picnic lunch at a Park rest stop and then continue on to our lodge located within the park.
-In the late afternoon we will take our vehicle out of the seclusion of the lodge grounds to search for elephants, giraffes and zebra.
+We enjoy a picnic lunch at a Park rest stop and then continue on to our lodge located within the park.
 Overnight in Halali.

 Day 14: To Guest Farm

 This morning we will have one last watch for Etosha's wildlife as we depart on the eastern side and head toward Grootfontein.
 We enjoy a picnic lunch at the Hoba Meteorite.
 With a mass estimated at more than 60 tonnes, it is considered the largest known Iron meteorite (as a single piece) and the most massive naturally occurring piece of iron known at the Earth's surface.
 From here, we make our way to our Guest Farm where the remainder of the afternoon at leisure.

 Days 15 - 16: Bushmen Experience, to Rundu, Kavango River

 This morning we depart our Guest Farm and make our way to the Bushmen in their natural environment.
 We witness daily activities in the village, which may include food preparation, beadwork or bow and arrow making.
 We may have a walk in the vicinity of the village where we can see the many plants used for food and medicine - maybe even the poison for their arrows.